techied/Arduino-TV-B-Gone/README.md

  - 20090816 - v1.2 - for ATtiny85v, by Mitch Altman & Limor Fried (https://www.adafruit.com/), w/some code by Kevin Timmerman & Damien Good

 # Description:
 This code is the TV-B-Gone library ported to run on the Arduino.
+I have simplified the original sketch.
+Hardcoded region switch, no button implementation (if you want to try again, hit the reset button) no interrupt.
+There is also a 3D model for a case you can use which nicely fits an IR LED, 9V battery, Arduino Nano, and SPST on/off switch.
+Model To Be Uploaded.

 # Background:
 -see Arduino_TV_B_Gone.ino for latest version history & more details.